-When speaking with teachers I now find increasingly that they take a holistic approach and the focus is very much on the individual child.
-It’s not just their academic attainment that is the focus, wellbeing too is very much part of the discussion.
+When speaking with teachers, I now find increasingly that they take a holistic approach and the focus is very much on the individual child.
+It’s not just their academic attainment that is the focus, wellbeing is also very much part of the discussion.

 Accountability is a driver but not the only one.
 Teachers want to do the best for every student, and one way of ensuring that nothing is missed is to use assessment carefully and sensitively, incorporating it in daily, weekly, termly and yearly discussions in which assessment data can play a part.

 Bringing it all together

 Recently, the expansion of Multi-Academy Trusts has taken assessment to a different level.
 When schools come together it is often with different approaches to assessment – some will be doing very little, others may have a well-developed system which favours one or other approach (and provider), and some keep things fluid and are prepared to mix and match and try what’s new.
 MATs are all about school improvement and raising standards, so it is natural that their leaders will rely on assessment to help realise their vision.
 The challenge is getting everyone on the same page!

 I know, anecdotally, that this can be hard.
 Member schools with great results and a well-established assessment regime will not want to change but sometimes such regimes just don’t transfer across many schools, some of which may not be performing well.
 However, assessment is one area of MAT life where schools can truly become interdependent in a positive way; every year that a school is left to set its own assessment agenda is a year that is lost to the gaining and sharing of meaningful insights into children’s learning.